Trum3it/polymarket-trading-bot/README.md

 # Polymarket Copy Trading Bot

-Automated copy trading bot for Polymarket.
+Automated copy trading bot for the Prediction Market.
 Monitors selected traders and automatically mirrors their positions with proportional sizing.

 ## Quick Start